 How to Care for Dry, Itchy Winter Skin

-Winter weather calls for a change in wardrobe.
-Loose, cotton sundresses are replaced with thick and cozy sweaters that may be made with irritating materials.
+Some thick sweaters are more irritating than cozy.
 “A lot of people find wool to be itchy and uncomfortable,” Dr. Marchbein says.
-“If you find your winter wardrobe is irritating your skin, apply a moisturizing cream and wear a breathable top under your sweater, such as a cotton T-shirt.
+“If you find your winter wardrobe is irritating your skin, apply a moisturizing lotion and wear a breathable top under your sweater, such as a cotton t-shirt.
 You can also opt for softer materials without sacrificing warmth, such as cashmere or fleece.”